MicrosoftDocs/win32/desktop-src/WsdApi/using-wsddebug-client-to-verify-multicast-traffic.md

 ---
-Description: 'If the generic host and client can see each other on the network but the actual host and client cannot, it is likely that the problem is in the messages sent between the endpoints over the network.' ms.assetid: '1b0943fb-076e-4feb-9a4f-36a06bdd19ae'
+Description: If the generic host and client can see each other on the network but the actual host and client cannot, it is likely that the problem is in the messages sent between the endpoints over the network. ms.assetid: 1b0943fb-076e-4feb-9a4f-36a06bdd19ae
-title: Using WSD Debug Client to Verify Multicast Traffic
+title: Using WSD Debug Client to Verify Multicast Traffic ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Using WSD Debug Client to Verify Multicast Traffic